Väderöarna

-Väderöarna (or the Weather Islands) is an archipelago in Western Sweden, near Hamburgsund.
-There is a large colony of seals living on the islands.
+Väderöarna (or the Weather Islands) is an archipelago in western Sweden, near Hamburgsund.

-Location and geography
+Geography

-The Väderöarna Islands are located in Skagerrak near the North Sea.
-Many of the islands are small, hilly, and roadless.
+The islands are located in the Skagerrak near the North Sea.
+Many are small, hilly, and roadless.

+Wildlife

+There is a large colony of harbour seals living on the islands.

+The archipelago has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant colonies of great black-backed gulls and black guillemots as well as wintering purple sandpipers.

+Access

-There is one accommodation on the islands.
+The Väderöarnas are accessible by a 30-minute boat ride from Fjällbacka.
+There is limited accommodation on the islands.
 Lighthouses on the islands are also available for rent.

-Transportation

-The Väderöarnas are accessible by a 30-minute boat ride from Fjällbacka.